Show All Answers

 - The property owner or lessee of the building - A licensed engineer - An architect, contractor, or subcontractor employed in connection with the prospective work Engineers, architects, contractors, or subcontractors must be licensed to practice in Virginia.
 If you are not a licensed contractor you need to submit the

-The 2012 and 2015 edition of the Virginia Uniform Statewide Building Code (VUSBC), learn more by visiting the website of the
+The 2018 edition of the Virginia Uniform Statewide Building Code (VUSBC), learn more by visiting the website of the

 You can discover additional information from the Virginia State Police

 Submit the following in person to the Hanover County Circuit Court Clerk’s Office: